Northwest Semitic languages: Verbs

 The G fientive or G-stem (Hebrew qal) is the basic, most common, unmarked stem.
 The G-stem expresses events.
 The vowel of the prefix of the prefix conjugations in Proto-Northwest Semitic was *-a- and the stem was *-qṭul- or *-qṭil-, as in *ya-qṭul-u 'he will kill', while the stem of the suffix conjugation had two *a vowels, as in *qaṭal-a 'he has killed'.

 The G stative is like the fientive but expressing states instead of events.
-The prefix conjugation of stative roots, the vowel of the prefixes was *-i- and it contained and *a vowel, e.g. *yi-kbad-u 'he will become heavy', while the second vowel of the suffix conjugation was either *-i-, as in *kabid-a 'he is/was/will be heavy', or *-u-, as in *ʕamuq-a 'it is/was/will be deep'.
+For the prefix conjugation of stative roots, the vowel of the prefix was *-i- and it contained an *a vowel, e.g. *yi-kbad-u 'he will become heavy', while the second vowel of the suffix conjugation was either *-i-, as in *kabid-a 'he is/was/will be heavy', or *-u-, as in *ʕamuq-a 'it is/was/will be deep'.
 Whether the G-stem stative suffix conjugation has *i or *u in the stem is lexically determined.

 The N-stem (Hebrew nip̄ʕal) is marked by a prefixed *n(a)-.
 It is mediopassive which is a grammatical voice that subsumes the meanings of both the middle voice and the passive voice.
 In other words, it expresses a range of meanings where the subject is the patient of the verb, e.g. passive, medial, and reciprocal.
-The stem of the suffix conjugation is *naqṭaland the stem of the prefix conjugations is *-nqaṭil-; as is the case with stative Gstem verbs, the prefix vowel is *-i-, resulting in forms like *yi-nqaṭil-u 'he will be killed'.
+The stem of the suffix conjugation is *naqṭal-, and the stem of the prefix conjugations is *-nqaṭil-; as is the case with stative G-stem verbs, the prefix vowel is *-i-, resulting in forms like *yi-nqaṭil-u 'he will be killed'.

 The D-stem (Hebrew piʕel) is marked by gemination of the second radical in all forms.
 It has a range of different meanings, mostly transitive.
 The stem of the suffix conjugation is *qaṭṭil-, and the same stem is used for the prefix conjugations.
 It is not clear whether the Proto-Northwest-Semitic prefix vowel should be reconstructed as *-u-, the form inherited from Proto-Semitic (i.e. *yuqaṭṭil-u), or as *-a-, which is somewhat supported by evidence from Ugaritic and Hebrew (*yaqaṭṭil-u).

 The C-stem (Hebrew hip̄ʕil) more often than not expresses a causative meaning.
 The most likely reconstructions are *haqṭil- (from older *saqṭil-) for the stem of the suffix conjugation and *-saqṭil- for the stem of the prefix conjugations.
 The reconstructed prefix vowel is the same as that of the D-stem, and similarly, the participle is to be reconstructed as *musaqṭilum.

 All of the stems listed here, except the N-stem, could bring forth further derivation.
 The "internal passive stems" (Gp, Dp, and Cp; Hebrew passive qal, puʕal, and hɔp̄ʕal) aren't marked by affixes, but express their passivity through a different vowel pattern.
 The Gp prefix conjugation can be reconstructed as *yu-qṭal-u 'he will be killed'.
 Reflexive or reciprocal meanings can be expressed by the t-stems, formed with a *t which was either infixed after the first radical (Gt, Ct) or prefixed before it (tD).